Neck-through-body construction: Pros and cons

+Pros

 Two headless Strandberg Boden Plini model guitars with differing construction methods.
 On the left is neck-through construction with a quartersawn roasted maple neck and swamp ash wings.
 On the right is chamfered bolt-on quartersawn mahogany neck and mahogany body.
 Notice the flush mounted screws to reduce heel profile.
 Both necks have carbon-fiber reinforcement strips.

 The most important benefit for the player of a neck-thru guitar is the reduction of heel mass.
 The heel is the term used to describe the thickened area at the body-neck junction.
 Body-neck connection area thickening is required for structural integrity.
 In the violin family of instruments this area's called the "button", "saddle" or "nose".

 The area where the neck attaches to the body is naturally a weak zone.
 There's a lot of pressure exerted on the instrument due to the combined tension of all the strings pulling on the instrument between the tuners and the bridge.
 The neck-body connection area is weaker if you have to join a separate neck to a body.
 The screws (bolt-on) or glue (set-neck) used to connect the neck to the body requires significant area to be able to provide sound structural integrity to act against the string's tension and bond body to neck totally stably to ensure tuning stability of the instrument.
 Heel mass then becomes an obstacle when attempting to reach higher registers of the fretboard.

 Neck-through construction allows easier access to higher frets because there is no need for a bulky heel as there is no neck-to-body connection.
 In such an instrument, the neck morphs into the body of such an instrument.
 When constructing a neck-through guitar the luthier can chamfer the neck-body transition area (which would be the heel) to a minimum, sometimes almost relieving the heel entirely.
 This allows easier, sometimes unhindered, access to the upper registers.

 For players of rhythm or open chords alone, or players that do not reach up to the highest registers of the fretboard in lead or solo playing, there is significantly less benefit from this construction method.